 1894

 - Cock Lane and Common-Sense (Longman’s, Green, and Co., 1894) [William Blackwood III was also interested in this book (many of Lang’s Blackwood’s articles deal with the supernatural, but Lang had already promised it to Longmans.
 See Blackwood Papers, National Library of Scotland, MS 30,380, fols.
 132–33 and MS 4618, fol.
-37.
+37.]
+The preface to the New Edition of 1896, available in Google Books, is also worth reading.
+In this, Lang laments his inability to convince members of the Folk-lore Society and the Society for Psychical Research to investigate what each sees as the domain of the other.

 - The Lyrics and Ballads of Sir Walter Scott (J. M. Dent, 1894)